-2. Invite Them to Complete the Abilty Imprint
+2. Invite Them to Complete the Ability Imprint

-Invite them to find out their strongest capabilities by completing an Ability Imprint – an online evaluation that identifies their inherent level of capability across a competency framework.
+Invite them to find out their strongest capabilities by completing an Ability Imprint – an online evaluation that identifies their inherent level of capability across a capability framework.

 3. Create your Blueprint & Assess Graduates Against It

-Once your Definitely Rehires have completed their Ability Imprints, we can determine the set of competencies which is strongest and in common among the group.
+Once your ‘Definite Rehires’ have completed their Ability Imprints, we can determine the set of human-capabilities which is strongest and in common among the group.

 You can then use this as a ‘blueprint’ assess all new graduates against it to see if they’re a match.